peteroupc/Calculator/AboutTheCode.md

 of objects (not just strings and numbers) to an appropriate format for the CBOR key-value map.

-The calculator demo, though, uses only integers (for the window position and size), so it calls `GetInt32OrDefault` and sets the default value for each parameter to the current position and size of the window as its generated.  (`GetInt32OrDefault` uses the default if the key doesn't exist or if the existing value has the wrong type or can't be converted.)
+The calculator demo, though, uses only numbers (for the window position and size), so it calls `GetDoubleOrDefault` and sets the default value for each parameter to the current position and size of the window as its generated.  (`GetDoubleOrDefault` uses the default if the key doesn't exist or if the existing value has the wrong type or can't be converted.)

 To be more specific, the calculator demo uses the following keys